astrotycoon/learn-git-test/readme.txt

 create a new branch is quick & simple. (master) create a new branch is quick AND simple. (feature)

-create a new branch is quick amd simple.
+create a new branch is quick (master) simple.